igbucur/BFCS/README.md

 Finally `reproduce-data.R` is a script for reproducing the simulated data and the pre-computed posterior probabilities.

+- The folder `tests` contains a few basic unit tests for the R package.

 - The top folder also contains the following files:
   - `DESCRIPTION` is the file describing the R package
-  - `NAMESPACE` is the file specifying the fucntions provided by the R package
+  - `NAMESPACE` is the file specifying the functions provided by the R package
   - `LICENSE.md` is the file containing the GPL-3 license

 ## Prerequisites